 When the dryer selector switch is in the "Demand Purge" position, the dryer purge is controlled by the dew point monitor and purging depends on the dew point condition.
-When the dew point reading is above the set point of $-10^{\circ}$ C, the dryer will function normally (one tower at 110 psig, one tower at 0 psig).
-When the dew point is below the set point of $-10^{\circ}$ C on the dew point monitor, closing the exhaust valve turns off purge.
+When the dew point reading is above the set point of -10°C, the dryer will function normally (one tower at 100 psig, one tower at 0 psig).
+When the dew point is below the set point of -10° C on the dew point monitor, closing the exhaust valve turns off the purge air.
 In this condition, both towers will be approximately 110 psig and the dryer will continue to shift towers.
-However, the off line chamber will remain at 110 psig until the dew point is above $-10^{\circ}$ C.
+However, the off line chamber will remain at 110 psig until the dew point is above -10°C.